Faster grain-boundary diffusion with a higher activation enthalpy than bulk diffusion in ionic space-charge layers: Point-defect concentrations in SrTiO3

 \subsection{Bulk-defect Chemistry}

 The defect chemistry of \ch{SrTiO3} is well established,\cite{Balachandran.1981,Chan.1981,Choi.1986,CHOI.1988,Waser.1991,Denk.1995,Moos.1997} and for the temperatures of interest ($T > \qty{1200}{\kelvin}$), one needs to take the partial Schottky equilibrium for \ch{SrO} into account (as well as the generation of electron and holes, and the reduction of the oxide).
 In the present case, this standard defect model needs only to be extended by considering the association of strontium vacancies and oxygen vacancies.
+All defects are assumed to be fully ionised for all (temperature $T$ and oxygen activity $a\mathrm{O}_2$) conditions considered.
+Defect ionisation equilibria (for acceptor dopants, for strontium vacancies, for oxygen vacancies and for associates) are not included in the model, since their inclusion, for the purposes of this study, would add unnecessary complexity to the defect behaviour in the bulk and in the space-charge layers.

-The defect-chemical equilibrium describing the association of strontium vacancies and oxygen vacancies,\cite{Gries.2020,Heelweg.2021} in Kröger--Vink notation,\cite{F.A.Kroger.1956,Norby.2010,Souza.2023} reads as
+The defect-chemical equilibrium describing the association of strontium vacancies and oxygen vacancies,\cite{Gries.2020,Heelweg.2021} in Kröger--Vink notation,\cite{F.A.Kroger.1956,Norby.2010,DeSouza.2023} reads as

 with equilibrium constant

 where $[\mathrm{def}]$ denotes the concentration of species $\mathrm{def}$ in \unit{\per\cubic\meter}; $K_\mathrm{a}^{0}$ is the pre-exponential term; $\Delta H_\mathrm{a}$ and $\Delta S_\mathrm{a}$ are the entropy and enthalpy of associate formation.